imagej/imagej.github.io/_pages/Philosophy.md

 </table>

-' %} ImageJ subscribes to the [release early, release often](wikipedia_Release_early,_release_often "wikilink") (RERO) mantra often cited in software engineering circles.
+' %} ImageJ subscribes to the {% include wikipedia title='Release early, release often' text='release early, release often'%} (RERO) mantra often cited in software engineering circles.
 In particular—and especially because there is a small core development team—the project is driven by [Boyd's Law of Iteration](http://blog.codinghorror.com/boyds-law-of-iteration/): **speed of iteration beats quality of iteration**.
 That is not to say that we do not strive for quality—we do.
 But we have found through experience that more releases, together with guiding user feedback, push a project forward more efficiently than a slower release cycle does.

 To ensure releases can happen quickly, each SciJava component is independently released and versioned, using [reproducible builds](Architecture#Reproducible_builds "wikilink") with a "release ready" `master` branch.
 This allows individual SciJava components to be released with the [push of a button](Travis_CI "wikilink"), in a *timespan less than five minutes*.
 This puts bug-fixes into the hands of users as quickly as possible.

 ## Convention over configuration

 With increased [modularity](modularity "wikilink") often comes increased complexity.
 One key way of addressing this issue is to provide sensible defaults (e.g., the [big green Xerox button](http://athinkingperson.com/2010/06/02/where-the-big-green-copier-button-came-from/)) as a way of dealing with complex software programs.
-We embrace the philosophy of [convention over configuration](wikipedia_Convention_over_configuration "wikilink") utilized by many large software projects in recent years.
+We embrace the philosophy of {% include wikipedia title='Convention over configuration' text='convention over configuration'%} utilized by many large software projects in recent years.
 For this reason, SciJava projects use the [Maven](Maven "wikilink") build tool for [project management](project_management "wikilink").

 ## Why Java?